GitOps

 Section titled “Secrets”Sensitive values do not live in YAML.
 Use the ${{ secrets.NAME }} template syntax to reference a secret stored in Checkstack’s secret store:

 spec: config: password: "${{ secrets.payment-db-password }}" connectionString: "postgres://user:${{ secrets.DB_PASS }}@host/db"The reconciler resolves these only in fields the registering plugin marked as secret.
 That means a secret reference accidentally placed in metadata.title will not get expanded and leak.
-When you rotate a secret in the store, every entity referencing it is flagged for re-reconciliation on the next sync.
+When you rotate a secret, every entity referencing it is flagged for re-reconciliation on the next sync.

 Providers